 New England Aster (Symphyotrichum novae-angliae)

 With magnificent blooms ranging from blue-purple to lavender-pink, New England Aster is a highlight of the late season landscape.
 Easily grown in a broad range of conditions, it thrives in full sun or light shade, and in all but the driest soils.
-The leaves and flowers are edible.It provides a critical fall nectar source for pollinators, especially Monarch butterflies as they prepare for fall migration to Mexico.
+The leaves and flowers are edible (though not widely consumed).
+It provides a critical fall nectar source for pollinators, especially monarch butterflies as they prepare for fall migration to Mexico.

 Growing Info:

-• Height: Up to 3 Feet
+• Height: Up to 3 feet

 • Blooms: August - October

-• Light: Partial Sun to Full Shade
+• Light: Full Sun to Partial Shade

-• Soil: Well-Drained, Dry to Moist
+• Soil: Well-drained, dry to moist

 Back